GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <p>
         On the first example, I mean, the first image, there was a separation of concerns already.
 Each block represents a module.
 This means that each one of those blocks can be a file, a folder or a package.
-It depends on the application or system's architecture and programming language you are using.
+It depends on the system/application's architecture and programming language you are using.
         <br>
         What I'm trying to say is that SoC is a principle that is used since the first moment you start a new project.
 It's almost inevitable not to create at least one single module inside the application.
 But this doesn't means that we're separiting things the best way we can.
-The goal here is to make you aware of the overall organization of the system or application.
+The goal here is to make you aware of the overall organization of the system/application.
     </p>
-    <h3>Separate Constructing a System or Application from Using It</h3>
+    <h3>Separate Constructing a system/application from Using It</h3>
     <p>
         One good example of the first separation of concerns you already have been working with but maybe never realized it is the construction of the application and the runtime logic.
-And by "construction" I mean constructing the objects of the application or system and executing anything related to the set up.
+And by "construction" I mean constructing the objects of the system/application and executing anything related to the set up.
         Runtime logic is what happens after the construction, I mean, after the set up.
     </p>
     <p>